gary-jipp/lighthouse-websockets/README.md

-# Multi Page Ract Apps
+# Multi Page React Apps
 [ ] What is a MPA in React?
 [ ] How do we achieve this
 [ ] Routing Libraries.
 When to use, when its Overkill?